MicrosoftDocs/entra-docs/docs/external-id/customers/concept-native-authentication.md

 ---
 title: Native authentication
-description: Learn how you can use native authentication to take greater control over the user interface and experience for your customer-facing mobile and desktop apps.
+description: Learn how to set up native authentication in Microsoft Entra External ID.
+Customize the user interface for mobile and desktop apps, and provide a seamless sign-in experience.

 author: csmulligan
 manager: celestedg